What is your job title, and what does that position entail?

-I have been with Olympus for six years, drawn from my previous position by relationships.
+I have been with Olympus since 2012, drawn from my previous position by relationships.
 There was an appeal to working with new and more advanced technologies that I could not resist.

 What do you like best about working at Olympus?

 There are a lot of great things about the company, but I’m going to say my favorite is the team I work with.
 Everyone is so creative; I love to see the solutions they come up with, it builds a drive for my own creativity and personal development.

 Describe a little of your past history.

 Tacoma born and raised and moved to Puyallup in my 20’s, I’m a south-sounder for sure.
 I’ve been in automation since the 1900’s, starting with barcoding and Machine Vision.

 Describe some of your hobbies – what do you like to do outside of work?

 This is a tough one to answer, my hobbies change a lot but always seem to revolve around developing a skill of some sort.
 I’ve been into cars, home improvement, models, crafty projects.
 They all come and go, sometimes they loop back around.